Timeline - Syrian protests and crackdown

 Aug 13 - The Organisation of Islamic Cooperation accuses Syria of using "excessive armed force" and calls on Damascus to stop the bloodshed.

-Aug 16 - Tanks open fire in Latakia residents say, the fourth day of a military assault on the city.
+Aug 16 - Tanks open fire in Latakia, residents say, on the fourth day of a military assault on the city.

 -- Syrian forces begin to pull out of Deir al-Zor after crushing armed opposition groups, the state news agency says.

--- Assad said military and police operations had stopped, a U.N statement says.

--- Residents in Latakia say that Syrian forces raided houses arresting hundreds of people and taking them to a stadium.
+-- Residents in Latakia say that Syrian forces raid houses, arresting hundreds of people and taking them to a stadium.

-August 18 - U.S. President Barack Obama for the first time calls on Assad to step down after the crackdown.
-Washington also freezes all Syrian government assets under U.S. jurisdiction and bars U.S. transactions with Assad's government.

 -- In a joint statement Britain, France and Germany also call on Assad to step down.

 -- The U.N.
-Human Rights Council publishes a report on the crackdown on anti-government protesters, documenting detailed evidence of possible crimes against humanity and identifying people at various levels of government who could be prosecuted.
-The new report says Syrian forces had fired on peaceful protesters around the country killing at least 1,900 civilians.
+Human Rights Council publishes a report on the crackdown, documenting detailed evidence of possible crimes against humanity and identifying people who could be prosecuted.

+-- Russia says it opposes U.S. and European calls for Assad to step down and believes he needs more time to implement promised reforms.

+Aug 22 - Faysal Khabbaz Hamoui, Syrian ambassador to the U.N. in Geneva, defends the regime in a session of the U.N.
+Human Rights Council at the 47-member forum in Geneva.

 (Writing by David Cutler, London Editorial Reference Unit;)